 Hong Kong has one of Asia’s richest ecosystem of public and private organisations to accelerate, invest and support FinTech companies.
 Some of the key organisations supporting FinTech companies include:

-- Cyberport is a business park and ecosystem for digital companies, housing nearly 400 FinTech companies.
+- Cyberport is a business park and ecosystem for digital companies, housing over 400 FinTech companies.
 Cyberport also has a private equity fund to invest in FinTech start-ups.
-In February 2022, global blockchain leader R3 established its “Innovation Lab” at Cyberport to help Hong Kong FinTechs seize CBDC opportunities.

-- The Hong Kong Science and Technology Park Corporation (HKSTP), the city’s largest R&D base with over 1,300 I&T companies and 13,000 R&D practitioners, providing research and development infrastructure across the city.
-Value added services for FinTech companies include HKSTP’s Open API partnership with the HKMA.
-The FinTech Centre of HKSTP officially opened in January 2021 at the InnoCentre, which serves as a focal point for all stakeholders to co-create projects for the financial sector with advanced technologies.
+- The Hong Kong Science and Technology Park Corporation (HKSTP), the city’s largest R&D base with over 1,500 I&T companies and 13,000 R&D practitioners, providing research and development infrastructure across the city.
+The Shenzhen branch is opened in September 2023 to support local and global I&T enterprises to capture Mainland market opportunities and attract talents, enterprises and investment to the GBA and beyond, which targets to house around 150 enterprises.

 - Accelerators - Many financial institutions have set up accelerators to promote cooperation among regulators, customers, business partners and technology companies.
 This includes Accenture’s FinTech Innovation Lab, Helix, Loopnest Blockchain Acceleration Programme, Betatron, and Hype Asia.
 Other notable accelerators include the ‘DBS Accelerator’ operated by DBS and venture capital Nest.

 - Hong Kong FinTech Week celebrates global hub's scale-up opportunities for the FinTech industry in Hong Kong and across the Guangdong-Hong Kong-Macao Greater Bay Area.
-Hong Kong FinTech Week 2023 will be held from 30 Oct to 5 Nov, with the main conference and exhibition on 2 and 3 Nov at the Hong Kong Convention and Exhibition Center.
-It targets to attract over 30,000 visitors and over 5 million views online from over 90 economies, featured over 500 distinguished speakers and over 700 sponsors and exhibitors.
-Please visit www.fintechweek.hk to receive further updates.
+Hong Kong FinTech Week 2023 was held from 30 Oct to 5 Nov.
+The entire week attracted a record high of over 35 000 attendees and over 5.5 million views online from over 100 economies, featured over 800 distinguished speakers and over 700 exhibitors, as well as attracting more than 30 Mainland and international delegations.
+Please visit www.FinTechweek.hk to receive further updates.

 - Global Fast Track helps global fintech businesses be viable, visible and scalable via Hong Kong to Asia and beyond by connecting them to corporates, investors and service providers.
-Its Global Scaleup Competition – to select the most promising Fintech, AI and Web3 companies through semi-final pitching across 12 different cities globally and 1 virtually – starts the application now till July.
-The final will be held at the Hong Kong Fintech Week.
+Its Global Scaleup Competition – to select the most promising Fintech, AI and Web3 companies through semi-final pitching across 12 different cities globally and 1 virtually.
+The final was held at the Hong Kong Fintech Week.